atomi/atomi.github.io/content/computers/changing-cursor-color-in-gnome-terminal-and-tmux.markdown

 Change `orange` to your choice of color name or hex color code.

-If you use gnome-terminal, it does not support the default color reset code `\033]112\007` that tmux uses.
+If you use gnome-terminal with tmux, gnome-terminal does not support the default color reset code `\033]112\007` that tmux uses.
 Fortunately, tmux allows you to override the default color reset by using `terminal-overrides`
 Here is the configuration command I came up with for my `.tmux.conf` file (where everything following `cr=` is the color reset code):

 ```bash